HazyResearch/deepdive/doc/quickstart.md

 ## Next steps

-* For more detail about the spouse example we just ran here, continue reading [the tutorial](example-spouse.md).
+* For more details about the spouse example we just ran here, continue reading [the tutorial](example-spouse.md).

 * Other parts of the documentation will help you pick up more [background knowledge](index.md#background-reading) and learn more about [how DeepDive applications are developed](development-cycle.md).